belgium flag

 Employment-Based Third Preference: EB-3 Visa

-Each subcategory requires the foreign national be sponsored by a qualified US employer.
-In addition to the job offer requirement, USCIS will not adjudicate the EB-3 petition unless it is accompanied by an approved Labor Certification by the US Department of Labor.
+Every subcategory requires sponsorship from a qualified U.S. employer.
+Along with a job offer, the USCIS won't process the EB-3 petition unless it is accompanied by an approved Labor Certification from the U.S. Department of Labor.

-Skilled Workers must demonstrate at least two years of job experience or training.
-Professionals must be in possession of a degree equivalent to a US bachelor’s degree, and the job they are being sponsored for must normally require a degree in that field.
-Finally, all other foreign national workers may be sponsored under the unskilled workers subcategory.
+Skilled Workers need to prove they have at least two years of specialized training or job experience.
+Professionals must have a degree equivalent to a U.S. bachelor's degree, and the job for which they are being sponsored should generally require such a degree.
+All other foreign nationals may be sponsored under the Unskilled Workers category.

-To learn more about sponsoring a foreign national employee for a US green card contact our Brussels or London office to arrange a confidential consultation with one of our US immigration lawyers.
+For further information on sponsoring a foreign national for a U.S. Green Card, contact our offices to schedule a confidential consultation with one of our U.S. visa attorneys.

 Submit an Inquiry